 In 2011, the membership authorized the Club’s Board of Directors to pursue a proposed Clubhouse Renovation Project.
 In 2013, the all-encompassing $8 million project, the Club’s largest-ever renovation, was completed.
 The result--a spectacular New Hampshire venue for weddings and events, and a premier New England country club updated with all-new amenities.

 Work began for Forse’s master course renovation plan, dubbed The Forse Plan.
 Slated for completion in 2023, just in time to celebrate our 100th anniversary, the restoration project will return the club to one of the best in all of New England.

 The NH Open Championship returned to Manchester Country Club for the first time since 1969.

-Manchester Country Club has been selected to host the 99th NEPGA Section Championship in 2019.
+Manchester Country Club is the host of the 99th NEPGA Section Championship in 2019.

 A.B.
 Jenks' (MCC's first President) family visits the Club for a day of golf and remembrance - Phil Jenks (A.B.
 Jenks' Grandson), Andrew & Michael (Great-grandson) and Christopher (Great-great Grandson).